About LCPL. Eric A. Palmisano Care Package Project

-Since that time, my husband Herb and I have mailed out almost 3,200 Care Packages to Soldiers and Marines in Iraq and Afghanistan, all with donations from our community, our friends, and our church.
+Since that time, my husband Herb and I have mailed out just over 3,500 Care Packages to Soldiers and Marines in Iraq and Afghanistan, all with donations from our community, our friends, and our church.

 When the Care Package Project began, we were shipping out at least 4 boxes every week, and even though that remains our goal, some weeks it is less.

 My husband and I understand how tough our economy is now, and what a challenge it is to simply pay our everyday bills – much less make donations for many worthy causes in our area and world-wide.
 That is why I want to take this opportunity to thank everyone for their generosity and support for our Troops.
 We have received many thank you letters and notes from the Troops and have them saved in two very large notebooks for anyone who would like to read them.